corneliusdavid/GitTest/README.md

 keystone vm change - again - private key properly imported

-back to the mac--everything ok?
+back to the mac--everything ok? not quite...